Scheduling On-Campus Recital Recordings

-The new scheduling protocol asks for faculty to fill out a spreadsheet at the beginning of the Fall semester that inventories all required degree recitals in their studio for the academic year.
+The new scheduling protocol asks for faculty to fill out a spreadsheet at the beginning of the semester that inventories all required degree recitals in their studio for the academic year.

 Students will work with faculty to pick a two-week range for scheduling their on-campus recital recording.
 Each student will be assigned a date, time, and hall within that two-week range that works best for their collaborative pianist (if applicable).
 These recital assignments are not negotiable; there are too many restrictive factors to consider.

 Recital recordings will be shared via UT Box directly with the student.
 Students are responsible for sharing the recording with any faculty member(s) grading the recital.